PFTL/website/content/blog/27_Custom_CRM.rst

             return "<Message(name='{}', date='{}', customer='{}')>".format(
             self.name, self.date, self.customer)

 Bear in mind that the imports complement the ones of the previous section, they do not replace the others but are new for this piece of code.
 The beginning is very similar to the previous class, but the main difference is the part referring to the customers.
 Each message will be sent to a specific customer.
 To make this bridge, we use the ``ForeignKey``.
 This means that the value that is going to be stored in ``customer_id`` has to be an existing customer id.
-In this way we can add more dimensions to our plain tables.
+In this way, we can add more dimensions to our plain tables.

 The ``relationship`` is a way of telling SQLAlchemy where the data is going to be accessed.
 Having the id of the customer is handy, but it is better if we have direct access to the information.
 In such a case, if we would like to know the name of the customer who got the message, we can do something like ``message.customer.name``.
 The opposite relationship is also valid, and we need to add it.
 We can simply do: